Master of Science in Athletic Training

 Bachelor of Science in Athletic Training

-The mission of Evangel’s Athletic Training (ATEP) program is to empower athletic training students with the skills they need to succeed in their education program and in life.
-We seek to offer a variety of experiences as venues of learning for our athletic training students to become well-rounded clinicians.
-These standards are set forth by the Board of Certification (BOC ©) Role Delineation study and Commission on the Accreditation of Athletic Training Education (CAATE) educational competencies.
+The mission of Evangel’s Athletic Training (ATP) program is to empower athletic training students with the skills they need to succeed in their education program and in life.
+We seek to offer a variety of experiences as venues of learning for our athletic training students to become well-rounded Christian clinicians who locally and globally impact society.
+These standards are set forth by the Board of Certification (BOC ©) Role Delineation study and Commission on the Accreditation of Athletic Training Education (CAATE) educational curriculum.

 Evangel University’s Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education.

 Goals and Objectives1.
 Equip students with a sound base knowledge, values and skills from an athletic training perspective in preparation for professional practice.

 - 1.1 Apply the knowledge and skills of an athletic trainer, to practice with systems of all sizes.

 - 1.2 Apply critical thinking skills within the context of athletic training practice.

 - 1.3 Use communication skills differentially across patient populations, colleagues and communities.

 - 2.1 Understand and interpret the history of the profession of athletic training and its contemporary structures and issues.

 - 2.2 Analyze, formulate and influence safety and prevention policies.